flyingmachine/brave-clojure-web/content/1-home.md

 been longing for.

 Are you ready, brave reader?
 Are you ready to meet your true destiny?
-Get your best pair of parentheses: you're about to embark on the journey of a lifetime!
+Grab your best pair of parentheses: you're about to embark on the journey of a lifetime!

 **The Four Labyrinths**